 Is the Mediterranean diet healthy?
 Absolutely.

-However, that doesn’t mean we should all rush to change our eating habits to eat an exact match of the Mediterranean diet.
+However, that doesn’t mean we should all rush to change our eating habits to match the Mediterranean diet.
 We all come from different cultures with our traditions and food preferences.

-The key insight from the Mediterranean diet is to generally eat more real food, more healthy fats, and lower your intake of highly-processed carbohydrates.
+The critical insight from the Mediterranean diet is to generally eat more real food, more healthy fats, and lower your intake of highly-processed carbohydrates like white bread.

 The Second Nature programme can help you achieve this, regardless of your cultural heritage and food preferences.
 You can try Second Nature today and choose what you want to pay for the first 14 days of the programme.
 The first step is to take our health quiz.

 Otherwise, keep reading for more information about the Mediterranean diet and its scientific evidence.

 What is the Mediterranean diet?

 The origins of this dietary pattern lie in the countries from the Mediterranean sea region in southern Europe and the East, such as Italy, Spain, and Greece, where there was often a convergence of culture, trade, and agricultural processes.